codebybrett/rebol2/scripts/README.md

 MASTER is currently the folder in which this readme is located.

-If you want your base to be a webservice use
+If you want your base to be a webservice use:

-    DO/ARGS %env.reb http://.../ ; Path to base folder.
+    DO/ARGS %env.r http://.../ ; Path to base folder.

 SCRIPT-NEEDS declares the required files for a script and internally uses ENV to find and DO those files.